sommoMicc/markdown-cv/index.md

 `June 2021 - current`
 **Software Developer** @ *UNOX s.p.a.*

-I'm part of the Digital Experience devloper team, which is in charge to develop mostly the GUI of the UNOX ovens.
+I'm part of the Digital Experience devloper team, which is in charge to develop mostly the GUI of the UNOX products.
+I'm specialized in:
-I'm using React (TypeScript) + Redux (with Redux Toolkit) and Node.js.
+- React (TypeScript) + Redux (with Redux Toolkit) as frontend SPA frameworks
+- Node.js + express.js, Next.js, AWS Lambda (serverless) as backend technologies.

 \
 `February 2021 - June 2021`